Facilitation Materials for Professional Learning Community

 The success of WCAG is more than just its conversion rate of 88% (invitees who've accepted the invitation to join).
 Consistency over time is a major reason why our professional learning community remains active more than a year later.
 Through our weekly goal-setting and meet-ups over Zoom/Google Meet/Gather, we have built a supportive space that has led to many members being hired as instructional designers, trainers, and similar roles within learning and development.
 Not to mention, we have expanded the number of facilitators.
 Out of all nine IDOLs who have served as facilitators, four of us have become coaches and one has served as an official mentor for IDOL courses.
 West Coast Accountability Group is synonymous with continuous learning and leadership!

-These thumbnail and header images are used to promote our weekly meetups.
-The first three slides of each are the most current versions.
-Select "play" and move the cursor away from the images for optimal viewing.
+These thumbnail and header images promote our meetups.
+The first three slides are the most current versions.
+Previous versions include options for Google Meet, Zoom, and Gather.

 Bonus!
 I created this logo to match the other materials that promote the West Coast Accountability Group within IDOL's community on Mighty Networks.
 Though this could go on under "Video and Graphic Art," I am including it here as part of the whole package.